ETC-A/etca-spec/base-isa.md

 ## Jump Instructions

 Here the first byte has the format `10 0 D CCCC` where `D` fills the high byte of the displacement. `CCCC` is the condition to check.
-The second byte is a single 8bit immediate representing the low byte of the displacement.
+The second byte is a single 8 bit immediate representing the low byte of the displacement.
 This combined 9 bit displacement (sign extended to the address width which is 16 bits in the base isa) is added to the base address of the current instruction and stored in the program counter.

 ### Conditions